ANNIEsoft/ToolAnalysis/UserTools/PhaseIIADCHitFinder/README.md

       relative to the calibrated baseline ("relative"), or absolute ADC counts ("absolute").

 PulseWindowType [string]: If using "threshold" on pulse finding approach, this toggle defines
       how the pulse windows in a waveform are found.
-Either fixed window ("fixed") or the pulse windows are defined by crossing and un-crossing threshold ("dynamic").
+There are three options: fixed window ("fixed"), dynamic window where the pulse windows are defined by crossing and un-crossing threshold ("dynamic"), and ("Fixed_2023_Gains") which implements the same integration window used in the 2023 Gains calibration where the pulse windows are defined by crossing and un-crossing the baseline.

 PulseWindowStart [int]: Start of pulse window relative to when adc trigger threshold
       was crossed.
 Only used when PulseFindingApproach==threshold and